 In order to obtain a transcript, a written request is required.
-Forms are available in the Registrar's Office, or requests can be made electronically via the Registrar Office web site at www.umassmed.edu/registrar.
+Forms are available in the Registrar's Office, or can be downloaded from the web at www.umassmed.edu/registrar.
 The request may also be made in the form of a letter that must include the following:

-- Printed name and signature

-- · Any former name(s) used on university records

-- · Current address, telephone number and email address (if any)

-- · Date of birth

-- · Graduate degree received

-- Graduation date and/or dates of attendance

-- · Complete address where transcript is to be sent

-- · Number of copies requested
+- · Printed name and signature - \cdot Any former name(s) used on university records - · Current address, telephone number and email address (if any) - · Date of birth - · Graduate degree received - · Graduation date and/or dates of attendance - · Complete address where transcript is to be sent - · Number of copies requested